 You can keep on scrolling to read more about me or visit one of my social media spaces.

 I am a German-Guatemalan developer, who is passionate about programming and doing it through clean code.
-Besides developing stuff, I love spending time with my wife, travelling and anything that is tech related.
+Besides developing stuff, I love spending time with my wife, traveling and anything that is tech related.
 I enjoy to drink coffee and rum (not necessarily together), especially if they are Guatemalan.
 I have a soft spot for anything related to super heroes, Legos or T-rexes.

 #geek🤓